EdgarLGB/EdgarLGB.github.io/_posts/2021-02-07-flink-learned-1.md

 ---
 layout: post
-title: What I learned about Flink
+title: What I learned from a crash of a Yarn application
 ---
 ![alt text](../images/statue-Christ-the-Redeemer-Rio-de-Janeiro.jpg)

-I came across this error when our Flink application was down.
+I came across this error when our Flink application deployed in Yarn was killed.
 ```
 2021-02-01 16:01:14,708 INFO  org.apache.hadoop.io.retry.RetryInvocationHandler             - Exception while invoking ApplicationMasterProtocolPBClientImpl.allocate over rm0.
 Trying to failover immediately.
 java.io.EOFException: End of File Exception between local host is: "48-df-37-50-53-30/10.188.101.18"; destination host is: "48-df-37-4f-dd-20.am6.hpc.criteo.prod":8030; : java.io.EOFException; For more details see:  http://wiki.apache.org/hadoop/EOFException